SafeExamBrowser/seb-server-setup/docs/configuration.rst

         - Defines the download file name of a SEB client configuration. sebserver.gui.seb.exam.config.download.filename
-        - Defines the download file name of a SEB exam configuration
+        - Defines the download file name of a SEB exam configuration sebserver.gui.http.external.scheme sebserver.gui.http.external.servername sebserver.gui.http.external.port
+        - The URL properties that defines the URL the gui service can be accessed from external
+        - On a single-bundled setup this must not be changed since GUI runs on the same server as the web-service and uses the defaults from the web-service

 .. _proxy-configuration-label: